top of page

 Can I submit a project over 20 minutes to a regional WFTV Festival location?

 Unfortunately not.
-Were only accepting short films and TV short form for regional locations.
+We're only accepting short films and TV short form for regional locations.

 Can WFTV accommodate access requirements?